-In order to enhance efficiency in this task, we may draw a treatment arm based on a random variable that characterizes the features of treatment arms.
-This random variable is referred to as contextual information or covariates.
-We posit that contextual information can be observed just before drawing a treatment arm, and optimize arm draws using this contextual information.
-Unlike the conventional setting of contextual bandits, our interest lies in identifying the best treatment arm with the highest unconditional expected outcome, rather than conditional expected outcome.
-Our motivation for this setting aligns with that of ATE estimation \citep{Laan2008TheCA,Hahn2011} and BAI with fixed confidence and contextual information \citep{Russac2021,Kato2021Role}.
-We discover that, even if our focus is on the unconditional best treatment arm, utilizing contextual information can decrease the expected simple regret.
+Furthermore, to improve efficiency in this task, we consider a scenario where a decision-maker can draw a treatment arm based on contextual information.
+We assume that the contextual information can be observed just before drawing a treatment arm and that arm draws can be optimized using this information.
+Unlike in the conventional setting of contextual bandits, our goal is to identify the treatment arm with the highest unconditional expected outcome rather than the conditional expected outcome.
+This setting is motivated by the goals of ATE estimation \citep{Laan2008TheCA, Hahn2011} and BAI with fixed confidence and contextual information \citep{Russac2021, Kato2021Role}.
+Our findings indicate that utilizing contextual information can reduce the expected simple regret, even if our focus is on the unconditional best treatment arm.
 Note that this setting is a generalization of fixed-budget BAI without contextual information, and our result holds novelty even in the absence of contextual information.

-Due to the inherent uncertainty, we evaluate performance using the minimax criterion, which entails evaluating performance for the worst case scenario among a given class of bandit models \citep{Bubeck2011}.
-In this study, we consider distributions where the variances of the outcomes are fixed (location-shift models), such as Gaussian distributions.

-For the class, we derive asymptotic lower bounds for the worst-case expected simple regret.
-The leading factor in the lower bound is characterized by the variances of potential outcomes.
-Then, we show that the Random Sampling (RS)-Augmented Inverse Probability Weighting (AIPW) strategy proposed by \citet{Kato2022semipara} is asymptotically minimax optimal in the sense that a leading factor of its worst-case expected simple regret matches that of the lower bound.